‘This Is Us’ Spoilers: ‘New York’ Episode Sees Increased Rivalry Between Kevin & Randall

 Viewers are expressing their frustration on Instagram, as they cannot wait to find out how the remainder of the episodes will evolve as the season concludes.

-An Instagram post that featured Jack Pearson holding a sign that revealed the show would return on March 10 drew mixed emotions from social media fans.
+An Instagram post that featured Jack Pearson holding a sign revealing the show would return on March 10 drew mixed emotions from social media fans.

 “Can’t wait!!!!
 This will be a long week,” remarked a second Instagram user.